sdpattonUW/AMATH-581/README.md

-This is my classwork from AMATH 581
+This is my classwork and homework from AMATH 581